-It is the responsibility of the superintendent to make a recommendation for termination to the board.
-The superintendent shall consider the following criteria in making the recommendations:

-- Endorsements and educational preparation within the grade level and subject areas in which the employee is now performing; - Relative skills, ability and demonstrated performance; - Qualifications for co-curricular programs; and - Number of continuous years of service to the school district.
-This will be considered only when the foregoing factors are relatively equal between licensed employees.

-Due process for terminations due to a reduction in force will be followed.

-The requirements stated in the Master Contract between employees in that certified collective bargaining unit and the board regarding the reduction in force of such employees will be followed.

-Legal Reference: Iowa Code §§ 20.7, .24; 279.13, .15-.19, .27 (2009).

-Cross Reference: 407.5 Licensed Employee Suspension
+licensed employees. ton does not meet the necessary reduction in roree requires, the court may terminate the superintendent to make a recommendation for termination to the board.
+The sider the following criteria in making the recommendations: l educational preparation within the grade level and subject areas in which the now performing; Relative skills, ab ility and demonstrated performance; ☐Qualifications for co-curricular programs; and uous years of service to the school district.
+This will be considered only when the actors are relatively equal between licensed employees.
+Due process for terminat tions due to a reduction in force will be followed. • in the Master Contract between employees in that certified collective bargaining unit the reduction in force of such employees will be followed.
+Legal Reference: Iowa Code §§ 20.7, .24; 279.13, .1519, .27 (2009).
+Cross Reference:407.5 Licensed Employee Suspension